keithjgrant/sidecar-old/content/drinks/pilots-license.md

 ---
 {{< wrap >}}
 {{< summary >}}
 This is an in-your-face response to anyone who insists a martini must be dry.
 Aviation is a sweeter, less juniper-heavy gin that shines with a moderately sweet blanc vermouth.
+I even bump up the ratio of vermouth to 1:3 rather than my usual 1:4 martini ratio.
 {{< /summary >}}

 {{< ingredients